About this Program

 You earn 1.2 CEU | 12 PDH | 2.4 AEE Credits for completing this program

 This training program prepares attendees to take the Certified Demand Side Management Professionals™ (CDSM™) exam.
 Please review the requirements for certification here.
 A separate certification and application fee applies.
-Attendees can choose to schedule the exam at a remote testing center at a time of their choosing.
+Attendees can choose to schedule and take the exam online through remote proctoring.

 This course provides the best value for energy engineering and sustainability professionals engaged in the development, implementation, management, or administration of demand side management and demand response programs or to those seeking career growth in the future into this area.